 - Practicing good septic system maintenance

-- Taking hazardous household chemicals to hazardous materials collection days at the Barnstable Transfer Station (call for dates)
+- Taking hazardous household chemicals to hazardous materials collection days at the Barnstable Transfer Station

 - Limiting pesticide and fertilizer use, etc.